 - Revise the language surrounding the work of educational design: leaders need to frame the position descriptions, strategic directions and outcome expectations to include concepts of iteration, experimentation, trialling, prototyping and productive failure.

-This chapter reveals that failure is both an inherent risk in creative educational design work, but failure can also be productive.
+This study reveals that failure is both an inherent risk in creative educational design work, but failure can also be productive.

 Henderson, M., Abramson, P., Bangerter, M., Chen, M., D’Souza, I., Fulcher, J., Halupka, V., Hook, J., Horton, C., Macfarlan, B., Mackay, R., Nagy, K., Schliephake, K., Trebilco, J. & Vu, T. (2022).
 Educational design and productive failure: the need for a culture of creative risk taking.
 In Handbook of Digital Higher Education (pp. 14-25).
 Edward Elgar Publishing. https://doi.org/10.4337/9781800888494.00011